tobiasbriones/blog/mathswe/eng/dev/gp/providing-templates-for-repetitive-general--purpose-projects-2024-09-20/index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- This file is part of https://github.com/tobiasbriones/blog -->

-# Tagging Templates for Repetitive General-Purpose Projects (2024/09/20)
+# Providing Templates for Repetitive General-Purpose Projects (2024/09/20)

 I created a repository for storing project templates since I have to repeat the same web frontend ceremony for every MathSwe web app I create.
 Replicating the